jackgisel/daily-dsa-practice/README.md

 ### Day 7 - Uncommon Words

 Very similiar to the other problems.
 This solution seems really slow.
 I am going to research a better way of solving it.

+### Day 8 - Merge Link Lists

+Now are a getting spicy :fire:!!!